MihailKostov/first-redux/README.md

-# Video React Redux
+# Redux app

-This is the starting code for React Redux lesson videos
+The link for the [preview](https://first-redux-mykhailo-kostov.netlify.app)

+The project is made on React by using:
+ - Typescript
+ - Redux
+ - SCSS